jinghuazhao/FM-pipeline/README.md

 package is used.
 Some changes are required for the command-line version of VEGAS2v2 and noted at the of the script.
 We don't have experiences with the pathway analysis option from command-line or [https://vegas2.qimrberghofer.edu.au/](https://vegas2.qimrberghofer.edu.au/).
 Nevertheless, as indicated in the original VEGAS paper (Liu et al. 2010),
 > If a gene contains only one causal variant, then the inclusion of a large number of nonsignificant markers into the gene-based
-> test will dilute this gene’s significance.``
+> test will dilute this gene’s significance.`` and we perhaps would see an analogy here.

 However, more broadly software in PW-pipeline can be used and in terms of LD information PASCAL will be useful.